MarcusE1W/absolute-beginner/content/post/spacemacs.md

 ### Basic Spacemacs Evil (Vim) commands
 There are (I am sure but have not made it that far yet) usefule vim commands to edit your text and work with the editor.
 I think as a beginner you don't need all of them.
 So here are some vim commands that are useful to have a good start and which are, I think also quite easy to remember.
 The vim mode is a so called modal model.
 This means it has several different modes that are specialised in doing one thing especially good.
-The Spacemacs documentation describes this very well.
+The Spacemacs documentation describes this very well [LINK].

 Spacemacs also shows a different colour for the window number depending on your mode.

 - Normal mode (ESC).
 This is where you execute vim commands and edit text, not to write text.
 To write text you switch to insert mode.
 - Insert mode (i).
 Use insert mode to write text. some more basic text editing also works here.
 - Visual mode (v/V) This is where you select text.
 Change to visual mode and select text.
 Then execute commands.
 You can execute vim commands like copy but you can also execute the SPC sommands from spacemacs that are relevant for text selection.

+Vim (and Spacemacs uses a Vim emulation) is famous for beeing a modal editor.
+That means basically it has one mode to write text called `insert mode` and some other modes to work with and format the text.
+Hence the name modal.
+The most important of these functional modes is `normal mode`.
+When you start spacemacs it will be in normal mode first.
+You can see that parts of the mode line are yellow.

 | function                                           | normal mode | alternative |
 | ---                                                | ---         |             |